Finite rate distributed weight-balancing and average consensus over digraphs

-Building on the aforementioned weight-balancing scheme, we then introduce a novel distributed algorithm that performs average consensus and weigh-balancing \emph{on the same time scale} while using finite-bit simplex communications--some bits are devoted to the consensus and some to balance the digraph.
-The key idea is to preserve the average of the consensus variables over time, while gradually weight-balancing the graph to achieve asymptotic consensus.
-The algorithm only requires finite bits of information per iteration.
-For instance, one may perform one-bit (simplex) communication per channel use, by exchanging weight-balancing and consensus information alternatively.
-We prove convergence of the nodes' local variables to the \emph{exact} average of the initial values, both almost surely and in the $r$th moment of the error, for all positive integers $r$, along with convergence of the sequence of weights to a weight-balanced solution.
+\textbf{2) Distributed average quantized consensus:} Building on the proposed weight-balancing scheme, we introduce a novel distributed algorithm that performs average consensus and weight-balancing \emph{on the same time scale} with finite-bit simplex communications--some bits for consensus and some to balance the digraph.
+For instance, one may perform one-bit (simplex) communication per channel use, by exchanging weight-balancing and consensus information alternately.
+The key idea behind the algorithm is to preserve the average of the variables over time, while gradually weight-balancing the graph.
+We prove convergence of the nodes' local variables to the \emph{exact} average of the initial values, both almost surely and in the moment generating function of the error.
+A sublinear convergence rate is proved for sufficiently large step-sizes.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:background}, we introduce some basic notation and preliminary definitions.
-Section \ref{section_weight_balance} introduces the proposed quantized distributed weight-balancing algorithm along with its convergence properties.
-Section~\ref{section_consensus} presents the proposed distributed quantized algorithm solving the average consensus problem while balancing the digraph, and studies its convergence.
+Section \ref{section_summary} introduces the ideas of the proposed distributed quantized weight-balancing and average consensus algorithms, whose details are discussed in Section \ref{section_weight_balance} and Section~\ref{section_consensus}, respectively.
 Some numerical results are discussed in Section~\ref{section_simulation}, while Section~\ref{section_conclusion} draws some conclusions.
 The proof of auxiliary lemmas is provided in the appendix.